t-bast/lightning-docs/lightning-privacy.md

 * the payment goes to Terry or another unknown node after Terry
 * Bob does not know that trampoline is being used

-When Terry receives the payment, he discovers that he must find a route to Terry and forward the payment to him.
+When Terry receives the payment, he discovers that he must find a route to Ted and forward the payment to him.
 He only learns that:

 * the payment could come from Bob or another unknown node before Bob